COVID-19 Palliatives: Inadequate Coverage, Biased Distribution

 The Rivers State Government, through the Commissioner of Information,responded that the government would do everything possible to make sure the palliatives gets to all without bias or party sentiments.

 However, the situation has not improved.
-Social Action monitors in Gokana Local Government Area revealed that many communities did not benefit from the government programme.
+Alone monitors in Gokana Local Government Area revealed that many communities did not benefit from the government programme.
 In Tai Local Government, monitoring in Buno and Nowa communities, community leaders reported that they were waiting for the government to bring food after they heard of the measures on the radio.
 At Eleme Local Government, some packs of Indomie Noodles and rice were distributed among some community members.
 Families received few food items that would not last beyond a day or two, in most cases.